Lion Country Safari welcomes baby zebra - NewsBreak

 WEST PALM BEACH, Fla.
 (CBS12) — Looking for something to do this weekend?.
 Here is what's going on in South Florida.
 The Delray Beach Historical Society is bringing back Twilight in the Garden after a two-year hiatus.
 The event brings together some of the area's most popular restaurants to...

+The rainy season has begun for South Florida and right on schedule, a few strong to severe storms are possible this afternoon.
+The rainy season runs from May 15th through October 15th.
+This is the period when South Florida sees its highest rainfall accumulation during the calendar year.
+This morning,...

+WEST PALM BEACH, Fla.
+(CBS12) — It's five o'clock somewhere.
+Margaritaville at Sea Paradise, formerly Grand Classica of Bahamas Paradise Cruise Line, is set for her first voyage on May 14, 2022, sailing from the Port of Palm Beach to Grand Bahama Island.
+The ship features 10 passenger decks...

 NORTH PALM BEACH, Fla.
-(CBS12) — The Palm Beach County Sheriff's Office needs help finding a missing teen in North Palm Beach.
-17-year-old Edward Bouressa was last seen on May 13 in North Palm Beach.
-He was last seen wearing a blue shirt and grey shorts, and is believed to be on foot according to PBSO.
+(CBS12) — The Palm Beach County Sheriff's Office has located a missing teen in North Palm Beach.
+17-year-old Edward Bouressa disappeared on May 13 in North Palm Beach.
+He has been located safely.

-ANCHORAGE, Alaska — The U.S. Army has identified the soldier killed in a bear attack in Alaska.
-Staff Sergeant Seth Michael Plant, 30, was from St. Augustine.
-The attack happened near a military base in Anchorage.
-Officials believe the bear was protecting her cubs when she mauled Plant.
-Plant...

 WEST PALM BEACH, Fla.
 (CBS12) — The Palm Beach Sheriff's Office is looking for a missing man with a history of depression in Palm Beach County.
 Joshua White was last seen on May 6, 2022, according to PBSO.
 He is intellectually disabled.
 Anyone with information about White's location is...